OmniversalDiscord/omnibot/README.md

 DISCORD_TOKEN=<your bot token>
 ```

-Make sure the testing bot has all the permissions it needs, including `applications.commands`
+Make sure the testing bot has all the permissions it needs, including `applications.commands`.

-Then you can run the bot with either `npm run dev` or `npm run dev:watch`, the latter of which will reload the bot when you make changes to the code.
+You can run the bot with either `npm run dev` or `npm run dev:watch`, the latter of which will reload the bot when you make changes to the code.

 ### Configuration